Healthy Footnotes

 How to Choose Between Wide vs. Regular Shoes

-Shoe shopping is already complicated enough.
-When it comes to width, the equation increases in complexity.
+Understanding the correct fit can significantly influence how much comfort and wear you get out of a pair.
+Shoe shopping is already complicated enough, regardless if you have a narrow foot or a wider foot.
 What do you do if you can’t choose between wide shoes or regular shoes for your feet?

 Don’t fear—there’s a shoe out there made to fit your foot shape, no matter how wide or narrow.
 To help you choose between these two types of shoe fits, use these tips on your search:4